jmerdich/riscv-disass-dpi/README.md

 ### So it can disassemble.... anything in RISC-V?

 The goal is to disassemble any single instruction.
-Things that read multiple instructions (including some psuedoinstructions!) are explicitly out of scope, as are anything that requires reasoning about the program as a whole.
+Things that read multiple instructions (including some pseudoinstructions!) are explicitly out of scope, as are anything that requires reasoning about the program as a whole.

 ### How do I use this in (some-simulator)?